EconomistGrant/Grant_Leetcode/Hot 100/141 Linked List Cycle.md

 ```

 # Get the starting point of the circle - More than interesting!
-Where you stopped for the first thought:
+Where you stopped for the first time:
-say, steps before loop: a, loop length: b
+assume that: steps before loop: a, loop length: b
 x_slow = x, x_fast = 2x, so x = b (every time the distance is getting one position closer/further, so first time they meet, it must be an exact circle)
 c = a - x